DD2480-2021-group-22/dd2480-lab-2/README.md

 #### P2: Testing
 Testing is also implemented as part of the Gradle build task.
 The Gradle build task runs the Gradle test task, which runs the JUnit tests of the project.

 *Testing:* The testing functionality is unit-tested through two tests: One test asserts that a Gradle project which compiles but fails a test causes a failing build.
 The other test asserts that a Gradle project which compiles and has one passing test causes a successful build.
+These tests are found in the `GradleHandlerTest` class.

 #### P3: Notifications (email)
 The implementaion of mail utilizes javax.mail library to send email to the commit issuer.